dekoza/mtgpl/docs/_sources/WAR.rst.txt

    Enchanted land has "|tap|: Add two mana of any one color."

-:mtgtip:`Nissa, Who Shakes the World<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/8/f857bbe4-5619-4733-a0c7-69700f2ef4f3.jpg?1610070159|https://scryfall.com/card/war/169/nissa-who-shakes-the-world?utm_source=api>`
+:mtgtip:`Nissa, Who Shakes the World<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/8/f857bbe4-5619-4733-a0c7-69700f2ef4f3.jpg?1618426283|https://scryfall.com/card/war/169/nissa-who-shakes-the-world?utm_source=api>`
    Whenever you tap a Forest for mana, add an additional |mana_g|.

    +1: Put three +1/+1 counters on up to one target noncreature land you control.
 Untap it.
 It becomes a 0/0 Elemental creature with vigilance and haste that's still a land.

    −8: You get an emblem with "Lands you control have indestructible."
-Search your library for any number of Forest cards, put them onto the battlefield tapped, then shuffle your library.
+Search your library for any number of Forest cards, put them onto the battlefield tapped, then shuffle.

 :mtgtip:`Nissa's Triumph<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/9/7946b256-ae79-4b99-8bf4-0d627baf9044.jpg?1557576966|https://scryfall.com/card/war/170/nissas-triumph?utm_source=api>`
    Search your library for up to two basic Forest cards.
 If you control a Nissa planeswalker, instead search your library for up to three land cards.
-Reveal those cards, put them into your hand, then shuffle your library.
+Reveal those cards, put them into your hand, then shuffle.

 :mtgtip:`Paradise Druid<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/e/6ed8d9e7-cdad-450d-8329-fa653d387a63.jpg?1557576973|https://scryfall.com/card/war/171/paradise-druid?utm_source=api>`